The number of $C_{2l}$-free graphs

 for some $c > 0$, as required. \end{proof}

-Since it follows from a similar construction, let us also take this opportunity to show that the bounds in Theorem~\ref{thm:randomturan} are essentially best possible, conditional on the following conjecture of Erd\H{o}s and Simonovits~\cite{ES82}.
+Since it follows from a similar construction, let us also take this opportunity to show that the bound in Theorem~\ref{thm:randomturan}, and hence also that in Theorem~\ref{thm:cycle:hypergraph}, is essentially best possible, conditional on the following conjecture of Erd\H{o}s and Simonovits~\cite{ES82}.